 This is why, for example, a search for a national business such as Apple or Home Depot will bring up panels of information that provide recent news, contact information, and maps to the closest store.
 These panels of information are called “knowledge panels.”

 Google creates knowledge panels using an encyclopedia-style system known as “Knowledge Graph.”
-Or, as Google explains:
+Or, as explained by Google:

 Google’s knowledge panels help to provide a single, simplified listing of a particular entity right on the Google Search Results page.
 They generally include facts such as the proper name of the subject, a short summary (often pulled from a source such as Wikipedia), a picture, key facts, and links to the business’s website and social media profiles.